christinerose/gibbr.org/blog/hillingar/index.md

 <!-- I think it could be interesting to try and encode this in the package manager.
 Like this this particular module will be will built for the host compiler or the target compiler.
 But the tricky thing is some dependencies have modules which will be built in the host compiler, and some in the target compiler.
-We're conflating the library and project deps here, because we need the cross compilation context in the package manager, but the package manager only has a concept of packages - and not modules - inside a project or dependancy.
+We're conflating the library and project deps here, because we need the cross compilation context in the package manager, but the package manager only has a concept of packages - and not modules - inside a project or dependency.
 You can have multiple packages inside of development repository, and then multiple modules inside one package.
 It's kind of messy - there's no one cohesive vision. -->